ZornsLemma/basictool/README.md

 ### Unpacking a program

-You can "unpack" a program, adding additional spaces and breaking apart multi-statement lines, in order to make it more readable.
-Of course this isn't a perfect inverse of "pack", but it will make the code more readable.
+You can "unpack" a program, adding additional spaces and breaking apart multi-statement lines, in order to make it more readable:
 ```
 $ cat test7.bas
 10foo=42:bar=7